linsam/netnsfinder/README.md

-* If a network namespace is bindmounted in a mount namespace that isn't shared in the current namespace, and there are no processes holding that network namespace, then this program currently won't find it.
+* If a network namespace is bindmounted in a mount namespace that isn't shared in the current namespace, and there are no processes holding that network namespace, and that mount namespace doesn't have /proc mounted, then this program currently won't find it.

-  This can especially happen when a container (e.g. lxc) is itself using network namespaces that have no running processes.
-This program would find it when run within the container, but not from the host.

 * Only the first PID (and mountpoint) found is displayed for each network